IDMNYU/DM-GY-6053-Ideation-and-Prototyping-Fall_2017_Bennett/schedule.md

     <td valign="top">
     <ul>
     <li>(if applicable this week) <a href="constant_input_choices.md">constant input</a></li>
-    <li>Provide documentation of how you have used some of the tools, techniques, and thinking discussed in this class in your other course assignments.</li>
+    <li>Provide documentation of how you have used some of the tools, techniques, and thinking discussed in this class in your other course assignments.
+Post to your Process site with images, reflections and details.</li>
     <li><a href="creative_process.md">Creative Process Research Paper and Video Documentary: Iterate hybrid animatic/video draft, group draft of paper</a></li>
     </ul>
     </td>